-Easily one of the most attractive and well-run queer-friendly (but
+Easily one of the most attractive and well-run gay friendly and chic places

-spot for commitment ceremonies.
-Nearby, the chic Eo Inn is a wonderful
+to stay is the Eo Inn a wonderful

 boutique property whose rooms have sleek furnishings, including black-wooden

 armoires and fine linens.
-Accommodations are fairly small, as are the bathrooms
+Accommodations are fairly small, as are some of the bathrooms

 Mills Avenue runs north above Colonial Drive; it's lined with gay bars

-Wolf is a worldly yet understated bric-a-brac emporium that also has a cafe
+Wolf a worldly yet understated bric-a-brac emporium that also has a cafe

 serving terrific international fare, from mango-nut-tabbouleh